 aboutdenys_imgARTIST'S STATEMENT

-My ceramic works have moved from primarily organic, vessel-related, handbuilt forms to more architectural / figurative / narrative pieces.
-There have been many influences throughout this development, particularly the manner in which natural and man-made forces have affected both surface and form.
+There have been many influences throughout this development, particularly the manner in which both natural and man-made forces have affected surface and form.

-In recent and current work I am beginning to explore the figure within a context.
-For example, I am establishing a relationship between the arch shaped portal and the physical orientation of the figure.
-In many works the human is looking out through an arch shaped window or door.
-Perhaps, a story is suggested by this connection and it is this story that helps give power and meaning to the work.
+In recent and current work I am exploring figurative elements within a context.
+For example, I am establishing a relationship between the arch shaped portal and the physical orientation of the face/mask or figure.
+I am combining several figurative elements to suggest a dialogue.
+In some works there is a hint of lightly drawn or painted ghostly, dream like figures in some sort of communion with the main relief figure.
+Perhaps a story is suggested by these connections, and it is this narrative that helps give power and meaning to the work.

 Education